Eastville Stadium: History

 The totalisator system was introduced in 1932 securing the future of the stadium, this was in contrast to the football club who were in financial difficulties.
 During 1939 Bristol Rovers F.C negotiated a sale price to the Bristol Greyhound Company, albeit by the chairman, who carried out the deal without the knowledge of his fellow directors.
 Eastville changed hands for £12,000 and the first General Manager was Lieutenant-Colonel Forsdike who was to become secretary of the National Greyhound Racing Club.

 The Golden Crest competition was introduced in 1937 and became one of the most important races in the provincial calendar.
 In 1945 Shannon Shore recorded an impressive win by ten lengths in a new track record for 500 yards; the black dog was timed at 28.76secs during the Golden Crest final.
 A second major competition was introduced in 1946 and this was the Western Two Year Old Produce Stakes.

 In 1947 Oxford Stadium owner Leslie Calcutt was appointed as Director of Bristol Greyhound Racing Association Ltd, a move that would eventually result in Bristol taking over Oxford.
-The company also acquired Swindon Stadium in 1952 and would be known as Bristol Stadium Ltd following the death of Leslie Calcutt.
+The company also acquired Abbey Stadium in Swindon in 1952 and would be known as Bristol Stadium Ltd following the death of Leslie Calcutt.

 Eastville became one of the first circuits to abandon grass in 1968, becoming sand based, many tracks would follow suit over the next decade.
 After selling Oxford Stadium to the council Ian Stevens became General Manager at Eastville in 1975 and in 1980 the track became one of eight tracks to be awarded Bookmakers Afternoon Greyhound Service (BAGS) contracts resulting in a steady income stream.
 The track suffered a serious fire in August 1980 with the majority of the south stand destroyed causing more than £1 million worth of damage.
 As a result of the fire the track closed for two months for repairs to be made.

 When trainer Henry Kibble retired his son Terry took over the kennels and provided Eastville with its first English Greyhound Derby finalist in 1991 with Dempsey Duke.
 The greyhound also won the Blue Riband, East Anglian Derby and Reading Masters.